Excerpts from “Vince Gironda Legend And Myth” by Alan Palmieri

 At that time my uncle had just gotten his personal trainer’s license and committed to teaching me and my younger brothers how to train properly with the weights in our basement.

-After a few months of learning the barbell basics my uncle decided that it was time to “step it up” and add some mass gaining nutrition strategies to our program since we needed to get bigger and heavier to play football.
+After a few months of learning the barbell basics my uncle decided that it was time to “step it up” and add some mass gaining nutrition strategies to our program since I needed to get bigger and heavier to play football.

 As a great coach and trainer my uncle devised an incredible meal plan for me to follow that included three whole foods meals and three “weight gainer” shakes per day.